cardil/container-vagrant-openstack/README.md

 # container-vagrant-openstack
-A container with vagrant and openstack plugin preinstalled
+A container with vagrant and openstack plugin preinstalled.